kayserifserif/kayserifserif.place/work/rivers/index.md

 title: Rivers
 description: A steadily widening river of whitespace runs down the middle of a text passage.
 image: https://whykatherine.github.io/assets/rivers/portrait.jpg
+image-alt: A mobile view of the rivers piece.
+A winding river carves through the middle of the piece, narrow at first then wider and wider.

 links: [["https://whykatherine.github.io/rivers", "Website"], ["https://github.com/whykatherine/rivers", "GitHub"]]